About the game:

 The design room can be accessed at any point during the game.
-This is where your item is named and defined.
-You'll create the recipe and even decide what your item will look like.
-Save your design and then return to your adventure to create it.
+This is where the player will pick the item’s ingredients, shapes, colors, review the potential item stats, give the item a name and create the recipe.
+Save your design and then return to your adventure to create it, all in real time.

 Post 1 - Static vs Procedural town design